AyoCodess/V1-Personal-Coding-Blog-11ty/src/blog/2021-07-30-CS50-An-introduction-into-computer-science-Review-Lecure-0.md

 ---

 <h2 class="snippet__title text-gradient article-special-case bold">Where I am now…</h2>

-<p>Thanks to <a class="blog-link" href="https://www.linkedin.com/in/famerazak/" target="_blank" rel="noopener">Fame, a senior web developer</a> from <a class="blog-link" href="https://www.ayoadesanya.com/#join-us" target="_blank" rel="noopener">the web dev telegram group (click to join) </a>, I was reminded of how helpful Google's lighthouse tool is and why I should be running reports on every website I produce.  </p>

 <p>As of the time of writing this blog, I've been on my coding journey for 764.35hrs across 195 days, with an average time spent coding a day of 3.9 hours. </p>